tibia-oce/bootstrap/README.md

 3. Then, trigger the playbook to run via:
     ```sh
-    # By default, vault password is 'password'
+    # By default, vault password is 'password' and become passsword is initial root user password you used when creating your VM from the iso (i.e. 'password')
     task ansible:run
     ```